 It should be noted that imbalance in the HPA axis causing symptoms is related to changes in estrogen, not absolute decline in estrogen.
 Once the ovaries stop producing estrogen completely and hypothalamic functions return to a steady state, symptoms gradually resolve.

 Solutions for Menopausal Symptoms

-Restarting the ovaries is, of course, not possible, but there practical ways of re-balancing the hypothalamus until symptoms resolve.
+Restarting the ovaries is, of course, not possible, but there are practical ways of re-balancing the hypothalamus until symptoms resolve.
 One of the most direct ways is by adding estrogen.
-Estrogen can be given orally, by injection, and transdermal (creams, gels, and patches).
+Estrogen can be given orally, by injection, and transdermally (creams, gels, and patches).
 Because estrogen is not absorbed well orally, synthetic estrogen preparations are most often used for the oral route.

-Estrogen must be accompanied by progesterone to prevent overstimulation of the lining of the uterus and cause bleeding.
+Estrogen must be accompanied by progesterone to prevent overstimulation of the lining of the uterus and bleeding.
 Progesterone, given by itself, can sometimes help balance the HPA axis and reduce symptoms.
 Use of progesterone alone will not cause problems in the uterus or breast.

 Another option for rebalancing the HPA axis is taking phytoestrogens.
 Phytoestrogens are plant hormones that have similar properties to estrogen.
 Most phytoestrogen products are derived from soy or red clover.
 Because phytoestrogens only have about 1% activity of human estrogen, a lot of phytoestrogens are required to get a response — possibly enough to stimulate estrogen receptors in the breast to a concerning level.

 For those seeking a non-hormonal option, a combination of ashwagandha, l-theanine, and two calming herbs, magnolia and phellodendron, can do wonders.